 John Engels is an international development expert with experience in food security, health, humanitarian programming, community stabilization and education.
 As a technical director and lead writer, he is responsible for communicating CNFA’s technical expertise in response to donor and private-sector solicitations.

-Engels began his international development career with Peace Corps, serving as an English teacher in Kenya secondary schools, and afterward as a Fulbright professor teaching literature at the University of Burundi.
-He has also worked for various nonprofits, including AED, FHI, and Save the Children.
-He holds a Bachelor of Arts in American Studies from St. Michael’s College and an Master of Arts in English from the University of Alabama.
+Engels began his international development career with Peace Corps, serving as an English teacher in Kenyan secondary schools and afterward as a Fulbright professor teaching literature at the University of Burundi.
+He has also worked for various nonprofits, including AED, FHI (now FHI 360) and Save the Children.
+He holds a Bachelor of Arts in American Studies from St. Michael’s College and a Master of Arts in English from the University of Alabama.